 - Must be in good-standing with his/her state of licensure.

-- An Applicant CANNOT obtain a regular West Virginia license or a reciprocal license without meeting the above requirements, unless the Board has a reciprocity agreement with another state which may amend these requirements.
+- An Applicant CANNOT obtain a regular West Virginia license or a reciprocal license without meeting the above requirements.

 - The following will take place:

-OUT-OF-STATE APPLICANTS: once your documents have been received, the Board members will review your reciprocal application at its next meeting.
-The members will determine, at that time, if you meet all the legal requirements for licensure.
+Once your documents have been received, the Board's staffs will review your reciprocal application.
+The staff will determine if you meet all the legal requirements for licensure.
 If you do, you will then be sent a registration form for the examination.
 You will not be permitted to take the examination until such time as all documents are submitted.

-A study packet is available for a fee of $75.
+A study packet is available for a fee of $ 95.
 Purchase of the packet is strictly voluntary, however, it is strongly advised that the applicant purchase these materials.
-If the applicant chooses not to purchase the study packet, a list of laws covered on the exam will be provided to the applicant at no cost.
-Information on how to obtain a study packet will be supplied to the applicant at the time he/she is sent the examination registration form.
+If the applicant chooses not to purchase the study packet, a list of laws covered on the exam can be found on our web page under the LAWS tab.